RiverArchitect/RA_wiki/wiki/MaxLifespan.md

 First, the module requires the choice of a feature set from the dropdown menu.
 Second, a [`CONDITION`](Signposts#conditions) needs to be defined analog to the [*LifespanDesign*][3] module.

 By default, the *MaxLifespan* will look up lifespan and design maps which are stored in the folder `RiverArchitect/LifespanDesign/Output/Rasters/CONDITION/`.
 This input directory can be modified by clicking on the `Change input directory` button.
 The *MaxLifespan* will automatically look for Raster files beginning with "`lf`" or `ds` and containing the shortname of the considered features (see shortname list in the [feature group overview](River-design-features)).
 Please note that Raster names that do not start with either `lf` or `ds` and/or that do not contain the complete shortname of the considered features are not recognized by *MaxLifespan*.
-The background image of the maximum lifespan maps also refers to lifespan and design maps and corresponds to the Raster `RiverArchitect/01_Conditions/CONDITION/back.tif`.\
+The background image of the maximum lifespan maps also refers to lifespan and design maps and corresponds to the Raster `RiverArchitect/01_Conditions/CONDITION/back.tif`.<br/>
 The mapping check box provides the optional creation of maps with the creation of geofiles (Rasters and shapefiles).
 If the check box is selected, running the Geofile Maker also includes the successive runs of the Layout Maker and Map Maker.
 It is recommended to keep this box checked (default) because maximum lifespan mapping is fully automated and the procedure is fast.\
 Once all inputs are defined, click on "Run" and "Verify settings" to ensure the consistency of the chosen settings.
-After successful verification, the selected feature list and the verified condition change to green font.\
+After successful verification, the selected feature list and the verified condition change to green font.<br/>
 Three "Run" options exist in the drop-down menu:

 -  `Run: Geofile Maker` prepares the optimum lifespan Raster and associated feature polygons (shapefiles) in the directories `RiverArchitect/MaxLifespan/Output/Rasters/CONDITION/` and `.../Output /Shapefiles/CONDITION/`